For use of information media; not an official record

 Documents: National report A/HRC/WG.6/11/SUR/1; Compilation of UN information A/HRC/WG.6/11/SUR/2;Summary of stakeholders’ information A/HRC/WG.6/11/SUR/3;

 - Represented by a 7 member delegation and headed by his Excellency Mr. Martin P. Misiedjan, Minister of Justice and Police

-- The Government is committed to improving its legal and institutional structures.
+- The Government attaches great importance to the UPR mechanism. - The Government is committed to improving its legal and institutional structures.

 Number of States taking part in the discussionMember States: 17 Inscribed on the list: 30Observer States: 13

 Issues and questions raised